googleapis/go-gorm-spanner/docs/limitations.md

 ### Nested Transactions
 `gorm` uses savepoints for nested transactions.
 Savepoints are currently not supported by Cloud Spanner.
 Nested transactions can therefore not be used with GORM.

-### Locking
-Locking clauses, like `clause.Locking{Strength: "UPDATE"}`, are not supported.
-These are generally speaking also not required, as Cloud Spanner uses isolation level `serializable` for read/write transactions.